Financial independence also means responsibility.

 A budget helps you know exactly how much money you have and how much you can spend.
 This is helpful when it comes time to pay your tuition bill, buy books, or even figure out whether you can afford a trip for Spring Break.

 Balancing a budget and finances for the first time can be daunting, but knowing what to expect is half the battle.
-College has a lot of costs you might not think about besides decorating your awesome new dorm room.
+College has a lot of costs you might not think about besides decorating your new living space.

 Here’s what your budget should plan for:

 - Tuition: Learn your options.
 Have you considered financial aid, scholarships, or student loans?

 - Housing: Do you have to pay for utilities (wifi, cable, etc.), or does your space include these costs?

 - Books: This is a huge school expense that gets overlooked.
 Books can cost an average of $153 per class.

 - Food: Plan meals at home to save money and remember to use that student discount when dining out.

 - Travel expenses: Schedule trips home for holidays or weekend travel with friends.